roadtowiganpier/rada-backend/README.md

-# BESS Grid Manager

-A grid-scale renewable energy asset monitoring and AI analysis platform built with FastAPI, SQLAlchemy, and Mistral via Ollama.
-The application exposes a REST API for querying a fleet of batteries, solar farms, and wind turbines, and accepts natural language questions answered by a locally-running LLM with live access to the database.
+# RADA — Renewable Assets Data Analytics

+*Grid-scale renewable energy asset monitoring and AI analytics platform* *(previously developed under the working name "BESS Grid Manager")*

+RADA is a grid-scale monitoring and analytics platform for renewable energy fleets — batteries (BESS), solar farms, and wind farms.
+It maintains a registry of assets identified by ENTSO-E EIC codes, ingests 10-minute telemetry into a PostgreSQL/TimescaleDB database, exposes a FastAPI REST API with adaptive time-series downsampling, and answers natural-language questions about the fleet via a locally-running LLM with live database access.
+The application is in production on a Hetzner VPS, with a Next.js frontend (built by [@Candyfair](https://github.com/Candyfair)) hosted on Vercel.

+Units throughout are **MW** (power), **MWh** (energy), and **MVAr** (reactive power), consistent with grid-scale industry standards.

 ---